duplys/youve-been-hacked/docs/cookies.md

 ![PHPSESSID cookie](img/cookies/phpsessid-cookie.png "PHPSESSID cookie")

 The vulnerable web app uses a cookie with the name `PHPSESSID` with the session of PHP.
+Using a tool like ZAP, Eve can easily do cookie poisoning.

 ## References